 where

-$r_{yj}$ is the quantitative robustness of the class formula $\psi_j$ given a sample.
+$r_{yj}$ is the robustness of $\psi_j$ given a sample.
 The output vector $\mathbf{r}(s)$ of the multi-class NN-TLI is either an attribute vector or a class vector.

 Inspired by the concept of margin in SVM~\cite{wu2005svm}, we introduce a novel notion of margin for multi-class STL inference.
 In traditional binary SVM classifiers, the margin is defined by the minimum distance between a training sample of either class and the separating hyperplane.
 The training algorithm then aims to find a hyperplane that maximizes this margin.
-In our multi-class NN-TLI, instead, we interpret each formula as a hyperplane that is aligned with the axis.
-Differently from SVM, the training algorithm does not change the position of this separating hyperplane but changes the position of the output vector $\mathbf{r}$ for each sample.
-We therefore propose a new notion of margin for the multi-class STL classification.
+In our multi-class NN-TLI, instead, we interpret each formula as a hyperplane aligned with the axis.
+Unlike SVM, the training algorithm does not change the position of this separating hyperplane but changes the position of the output vector $\mathbf{r}$ for each sample.
+Therefore, we propose a new notion of margin for the multi-class STL classification.

 Before providing the formal definition, we first introduce a class table $C\in\{-1,1\}^{c\times c}$, which is a square ECOC matrix generated using one-hot encoding, i.e., the $(i,j)$ entry of matrix $C$ is